Transactions

 internal_transactions.caller_address

-is the address of the unstaking initiator, that is, the address of the contract directly called by the external addressinternal_transactions.transferTo_address
+is the address of the unstaking initiator, that is, the address of the contract directly called by the external address.internal_transactions.transferTo_address

-is the TRX receiving address, that is, the contract address directly called by the external addressinternal_transactions.callValueInfo[0].callValue
+is the TRX receiving address, that is, the contract address directly called by the external address.internal_transactions.callValueInfo[0].callValue

-is the amount of TRX unstaked (in sun)internal_transactions.note
+is the amount of TRX unstaked (in sun).internal_transactions.note

-is the instruction description, in this example it isunfreezeBalanceV2ForBandwidth
+is the instruction description.
+In this example, it isunfreezeBalanceV2ForBandwidth

-, which means that the contract unstakes the TRX staked for obtaining bandwidth.
-If the contract unstakes the TRX staked for obtaining energy, the value of this field isunfreezeBalanceV2ForEnergy
+, which means that the contract unstakes the TRX staked for obtaining Bandwidth.
+If the contract unstakes the TRX staked for obtaining Energy, the value of this field isunfreezeBalanceV2ForEnergy

-Here is an example, the transaction is an external address calling the "TU8Mb...." contract, "TU8Mb...." contract delegated the energy share of 500000000sun to the "TUznH...." address:
+In this example, the transaction is an external address calling the "TU8Mb...." contract, and the "TU8Mb...." contract delegated Energy of 500,000,000 sun to "TUznH....":

 {